 Opportunity Wage: "Opportunity employee" means an employee who is not yet 20 years old and who has been in employment status with a particular employer for 90 or fewer consecutive calendar days from the date of initial employment.
 Both federal law and Wisconsin law have an opportunity rate.
 Currently Wisconsin's rate is $5.90 per hour, which exceeds the federal rate ($4.25 per hour).
 Since employers must comply with both, the higher Wisconsin rate must be paid.
 On the 91st day, the rate must go up to $7.25 per hour.

 Sub-minimum Wage: An individual whose earning or productive capacity is impaired may be paid a special minimum wage commensurate with the worker's ability and productivity.
 The employer must first obtain a special minimum wage license authorizing the pay rate by submitting an application to the Wisconsin Department of Workforce Development.
 A license from the U.S. Department of Labor, Wage, and Hour Division is also required.
 The pay rate is determined by comparing the productivity of a worker with a disability to a norm established for workers without disabilities by verifiable work measurement methods, or by comparing the productivity of a worker with a disability to that of experienced workers without disabilities employed in comparable work.
 See Wis.
 Admin.
 Code § DWD 272.09.

 An employment of minors work permit does not allow the employment of a minor in prohibited work and does not protect the employer if it allows the minor to do any work that is prohibited by statute or restricted by order.
-The Permit Officer Handbook lists prohibited or restricted types of employment.
+The Index to Prohibited Work lists prohibited or restricted types of employment.